junxit/us-congress-bills-115/bill.md

 legis-num: H.R.
 4375
 congress: 115th CONGRESS
 session: 1st Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # H.R.
 4375

-> To provide for a study on broadening participation in certain National Science Foundation research and education programs, to collect data on Federal research grants to science agencies, and for other purposes.
+> To provide for a report on broadening participation in certain National Science Foundation research and education programs, to collect data on Federal research grants to science agencies, and for other purposes.

 ## § 1.
 Short title

 This Act may be cited as the “STEM Research and Education Effectiveness and Transparency Act”.

 ## § 2.
-Broadening participation in STEM program effectiveness study
+Broadening participation in STEM program effectiveness

 - **(a)** *In general* Not later than 12 months after the date of enactment of this Act, the Director of the National Science Foundation shall submit a report to Congress on the effectiveness of all National Science Foundation research and education programs for broadening the participation of women and other historically underrepresented individuals in STEM studies and careers, including—
   - **(1)** development or identification of performance metrics to evaluate such programs;